 This is where you’ll find the landlord’s address, as well as their email address and phone number if they choose to include it.

 This is an important section to make note of since it provides a way for the tenant to contact the landlord in case of emergency or to give formal notice.

 4. Term of tenancy agreement

-This section states the type of tenancy and the start date or, the move-in date.
+This section states the type of tenancy and the start date.
 The options are fixed-term, month-to-month, or another specified type like daily or weekly.

 It’s time to talk money, and the rent portion of the agreement shows the full amount tenants will pay.

-It can also break it down into base rent and additional charges, like included utilities.
+This section also breaks down the total sum owed into base rent and additional charges, like included utilities.
 Also, details on how and when tenants will pay rent are finalized here.
 Typically, most leases will say that rent will be paid monthly and on the first day of each month, but the options are left open.